 - Prepare a 9" (23cm) springform pan by placing a circle of parchment paper in the base and greasing the sides.

 - In a medium bowl, whisk together the flour, cardamom, cinnamon and black pepper.
-Set aside.
+Set aside.240 grams (2 cups) all purpose flour, ½ teaspoon ground cardamom, 1 teaspoon ground cinnamon, ½ teaspoon black pepper, freshly ground

-- In the bowl of a stand mixer fitted with the paddle attachment, cream the butter and sugar together until light and fluffy, approximately 4-5 minutes.
+- In the bowl of a stand mixer fitted with the paddle attachment, cream the butter and sugars together until light and fluffy, approximately 4-5 minutes.
 Scrape down the bowl.
 Add salt, baking soda and baking powder and mix until combined.
 Add eggs one at a time, mixing well to incorporate each.
-Mix in vanilla extract.
+Mix in vanilla extract.84 grams (6 Tablespoons; 3 ounces) unsalted butter, 50 grams (¼ cup) brown sugar, 133 grams (⅔ cup) granulated sugar, 4 grams (1 teaspoon) kosher salt (I use Diamond Crystal), ½ teaspoon baking soda, 1 teaspoon baking powder, 2 large eggs, room temperature, 1 teaspoon vanilla extract

 - Scrape the sides of the bowl well and add half of the flour mixture.
 Mix at low speed until blended.
 Add sour cream mixture, and mix to combine.
 Add remaining flour and mix just until blended.
 Scrape the bowl with a spatula to ensure all flour has been incorporated.